-The project will involve a localised SEO strategy and the creation of lots of high-quality content that will demonstrate the in-house expertise at Abbey Locks.
-What struck me about Mark and his team is that they are extremely knowledgeable but haven’t had the time to market that element of their business.
+The project involved a localised SEO strategy and the creation of high-quality content to demonstrate the in-house expertise at Abbey Locks.
+What struck me about the company is that they are extremely knowledgeable but haven’t had the time to market that element of their business.
 This is common with most small businesses because they are busy with the day job.

-Local SEO & Content Strategy (Be Relevancy & Targeted)
+Local SEO & Content Strategy (be relevant and targeted)

-With any Local SEO project, it’s important not to just go after the obvious ‘holy grail’ keyword search terms.
-Yes, it would be great to rank 1st on Google for ‘locksmith’ but that wouldn’t help Mark if he had people calling him from Scotland when his business is based in North London.
+With any local SEO project, it’s important not to just go after the obvious ‘holy grail’ keyword search terms.
+Yes, it would be great to rank 1st on Google for ‘locksmith’ but Abbey Locks don’t want people from Scotland calling them when the business is based in North London.

 A load of traffic is no good if it’s not targeted!

 A small business SEO strategy needs to focus on content that will rank well in the long-tail.
 By this, I mean longer, more targeted phrases or questions people will use to get answers.
 These long-tail terms are easier to rank for and send a more qualified type of visitor.

 Abbey Locks has expertise and extensive knowledge in a number of areas including the initial lock fitting, lock changing (if it has become jammed or as a safety measure) and lock repairs for people who have been burgled.
 My team and I will be creating ‘authority content’ in all these areas.

 As well as great content, you need to build and capture links from local sites that complement the business.
 A local link network demonstrates popularity and authority in the eyes of Google which it then gives greater exposure too.

 Of course, the only real way to capture quality links is to provide value in exchange for the link.
 For example, local news sites and local businesses will feature you if you are proving their audience with something useful.